Francesco Marino

-Francesco Marino is an Italian ordinary of the Catholic Church and the current Bishop of Avellino.
+Francesco Marino is an Italian ordinary of the Catholic Church and the former Bishop of Avellino.

 Biography

 Francesco Marino was born in Cesa, a comune in Campania, Italy.
 He studied at the Campano Interregional Pontifical Seminary of Naples (Posillipo) and was ordained a priest on 6 October 1979 in the Diocese of Aversa.

 On 13 November 2004, Pope John Paul II appointed him the Bishop of Avellino, succeeding Antonio Forte, who retired due to age.
 He was consecrated in the Aversa Cathedral on 8 January 2005 by Crescenzio Cardinal Sepe. and co-consecrators Mario Milano and Antonio Forte.
 He took the Latin motto "nos multi in illo uno unum."

 On 31 July 2015, he served as principal consecrator of Sergio Melillo.

 In 2011, he was elected to the Episcopal Commission for the Campano Interregional Pontifical Seminary of Naples (Posillipo).

 On 11 November 2016, Marino was appointed the Bishop of Nola, succeeding Bishop Beniamino Depalma.